Pushed to the limit, Djokovic finds a way to win in Rome

 Also, defending champion Karolina Pliskova defeated Russian qualifier Anna Blinkova 6-4, 6-3 and will next play Elise Mertens, who eliminated Montenegrin qualifier Danka Kovinic 6-4, 6-4.

-The tournament has been played without fans so far because of the pandemic, although the Italian government said on Friday that up to 1,000 spectators will be allowed in to watch the semifinals and finals.
+The tournament has been played without fans so far because of the pandemic, although Italy’s sports minister said on Friday that up to 1,000 spectators will be allowed in to watch the semifinals and finals.

 The event was rescheduled from its usual slot in May because of the pandemic.